-Montréal is the only francophone metropolis in North America but this does not preclude diversity.
-Indeed Montréal is also the most bilingual (French-English) metropolis in the North American continent and, in this city, there are close to 80 languages spoken.
+Montréal is the only francophone metropolis in North America - a fact that does not preclude diversity.
+Indeed Montréal is also the most bilingual (French-English) metropolis in the North American continent and, in this city of close to 2 millions people, there are nearly 80 different languages spoken.

 Here are some suggestions for activities to discover Montréal.